 Brexit and the Spanish residency certificate

-Two questions being asked a lot relating to the Spanish residency certificate and Brexit, are whether the residency entitlement of UK nationals already living in Spain will be affected post Brexit, and if it will be possible for UK nationals to take up residency in Spain once the UK are out of the EU.
+Two questions being asked a lot relating to the Spanish residency certificate and Brexit, are whether the residency entitlement of UK nationals already living in Spain will be affected post Brexit, and if it will be possible for UK nationals to take up residency in Spain once the UK is out of the UK.

 In an announcement in December 2017, relating to this, the term ‘lawfully residing’ was used when referring to rights of residence within either area.
 The announcement also confirmed that citizens on both sides can continue ‘to live, work or study as they currently do under the same conditions as under Union law’.